-In addition to numerical grades, which indicate student mastery of course objective, teachers also provide a general evaluation of students' demonstrated attitude toward their role as students at Masconomet.
+In addition to numerical grades, which indicate student mastery of course objectives, teachers also provide a general evaluation of students' engagement in their role as students at Masconomet.
 Here the teacher is evaluating the role students play, both as individuals in a particular course and as citizens of the class and school community.
 This evaluation is divided into two categories: EFFORT and CONDUCT.

-EFFORT

-The Effort rating describes a student's demonstrated effort in meeting course goals and objectives.
+EFFORT: The Effort comment describes a student's overall demonstrated academic engagement in the learning process and their ability to work independently.
 The following general definitions apply: